 Estes Park is a picturesque mountain town situated by the eastern entrance of Rocky Mountain National Park.
 Downtown has several nice blocks of restaurants, shops and lodging.

+It’s a charming town year round no matter when you visit.
 The elk are known to take over the streets throughout the year.
-There is even an Elk Fest in the fall.
+There is even an Elk Fest held annually in the fall.

 Rocky Mountain National Park – Headquarters of the park is located in Estes Park.
 This scenic park has everything in terms of recreation, from hiking and fishing to camping and biking.